 When rates go up

-One salient takeaway for homebuyers is that the recent rise in mortgage rates has catapulted the average monthly mortgage payment to $2,459 for a 30-year mortgage.
-That’s an increase of 45% from a little more than a year ago when mortgage rates were 2.98% and the average monthly mortgage payment was $1,694.
+One salient takeaway for homebuyers is that the recent rise in mortgage rates has catapulted the average monthly mortgage payment to $2,520 for a 30-year mortgage.
+That’s an increase of 49% from two years ago when mortgage rates were 2.98% and the average monthly mortgage payment was $1,694.

 These are precisely the kind of financial distinctions that can sway a homebuyer.
 Is it any wonder that many have been holding their breath waiting for a market cool off?